 Logo Logo

-Zitation: Ovcharenko, Roman und Fingerhut, Benjamin: Supplementary data: Scalable Distributed Memory Implementation of the Quasi-Adiabatic Propagator Path Integral.
-27. Oktober 2025.
+Citation: Ovcharenko, Roman and Fingerhut, Benjamin: Supplementary data: Scalable Distributed Memory Implementation of the Quasi-Adiabatic Propagator Path Integral.
+27. October 2025.
 Open Data LMU.
 10.5282/ubm/data.759

 Supplementary data: Scalable Distributed Memory Implementation of the Quasi-Adiabatic Propagator Path Integral